ashesh2512/mi250x_test/README.md

 # mi250x_test

-Simple benchmark that pushes pulls close to peak bandwidth and peak compute on MI250X
+Simple benchmark that achieves close to peak bandwidth and peak compute on MI250X

 ## Build